- August 29, 2018

 "Xion" is a single-player action game that revives 90's arcade shoot 'em ups with a destructible voxel landscape and customizable spaceship.
 Players can blast through randomized levels, defeat end-bosses, and enjoy the detailed graphic style.
 However, the game is known for its bugs.
 The goal is to provide a refreshing and challenging experience, with the opportunity to build and upgrade your own spaceship.

-- The game offers a fun and immersive experience with engaging gameplay mechanics, especially in ship building and flying.
+- The game offers a fun and immersive experience with enjoyable ship building and retro arcade elements.

-- The game is plagued by numerous bugs and glitches that significantly hinder gameplay, including issues with ship building and hit detection.
+- The game is plagued by numerous bugs, including issues with ship building, hit detection, and menu navigation, which can lead to frustrating gameplay.

-- There is no save feature, forcing players to rebuild their ships from scratch after each level, which can be frustrating.
+- There is no save feature, requiring players to rebuild their ships from scratch after each level, which can be tedious.

 graphics

-11 mentions Positive Neutral NegativeThe graphics of the game are characterized by charming voxel aesthetics that evoke nostalgia for retro gaming, reminiscent of classic systems like the NES and Commodore.
-While many players appreciate the unique visual style and attention to detail, some have noted inconsistencies in theme alignment and functionality of graphics settings.
-Overall, the visuals are well-received, particularly in VR, enhancing the gameplay experience despite some technical issues.
+22 mentions Positive Neutral NegativeThe graphics of the game are characterized by charming voxel aesthetics that evoke nostalgia for retro gaming, reminiscent of systems like the NES and Commodore.
+While many players appreciate the attention to detail and the overall visual style, particularly in VR, some have noted that certain elements could better align with the game's themes.
+Overall, the performance is generally good, but there are concerns about graphical settings not functioning as expected and game-breaking bugs affecting playability.

 “Wow, what awesome visuals!
 It feels like being inside a C64.”

-“It's also one of those games that looks much better in VR than in the screenshots.
-Even with its retro/voxel aesthetics, it's one of the few retro looks made by indie devs lately that actually looks and feels like it fits, instead of just being made to cater to some nostalgia.”
+“It's also one of those games that looks much better in VR than in the screenshots, even with its retro/voxel aesthetics.
+It's one of the few retro looks made by indie devs lately that actually looks and feels like it fits to me, instead of just being made to attempt to cater to some nostalgia.”

 “The graphics settings don't seem to work the way I would assume.”